-aws s3, boto3, s5cmd, or any other S3 client at the Archil endpoint, present per-disk SigV4 credentials, and read the disk’s contents over HTTPS without installing the Archil client or running an exec.
+aws s3, boto3, s5cmd, or any other S3 client at the Archil endpoint, present per-disk SigV4 credentials, and read or write the disk’s contents over HTTPS without installing the Archil client or running an exec.

 Endpoint